arrat-tools/infrastructure/README.md

 Option 2: Deploy using AWS Console

-1: Log into AWS and go to the CloudFormation Service
+1: Log into AWS and go to the CloudFormation Service and navigate to Stacks

-2: Select Upload a template file and click "Choose file" and select the stepfunctions template.yaml file from your local machine
+2: Select Create stack With new resources, ensure that Choose and existing template is selected, select Upload a template file and click "Choose file" and select the stepfunctions template.yaml file from your local machine

 3: Click Next, give the stack an appropriate name, such as "ARRAT-Pipeline" and provide the required parameters
     - Instance ID

-4: Click Next and acknowledge and click Create Stack
+4: Click Next, accept the defaults and acknowledgements and click Next

+5: Review the settings and click Submit

-5: After a few minutes, the stack will be created.
+6: After a few minutes, the stack will be created.
 Navigate to the Step Functions service, select the newly created state machine and you can view it's details.
 You are now ready to execute the ARRAT pipeline.